marsion0245/javascript-challenge/README.md

 ### Filter functionality:
 1) Is activated with either keyup, or by click on Filter button (this is redundant)
-2) Uses regex for string values (datetime, city, shape)
+2) Uses regex for string values (datetime, city, shape):
 	- searches for a subtring in the corresponding field
 	- search is case sensitive
 	- user can enter regular expression
 3) Values are combined with AND
 4) Clearing of the filter removes all values and shows all rows
 5) Table is not rebuilt after filter cleanup, display=none is used istead of removing values from DOM